okami101/vuetify-admin/packages/docs/guide/laravel.md

 For even more auto generation power, and because `crud:make` can be exhausting to write with all options, a direct resource yaml file descriptor can be used via `php artisan crud:yaml my-new-resource.yml [options]`.
 You can also directly provide a directory which contains all necessary YAML resource descriptor files as needed.

-Use `name` option in order to import only targetted resource.
+Use `name` option in order to import only targeted resource.

 :::tip YAML TUTORIAL
 Go to [dedicated YAML section](generators.md#yaml) for full explanation with advanced tutorial.